finnishtransportagency/raita/README.md

 ## Accessing dev environment RAITA-api directly via bastion host

 In development environment it is possible to call Raita-api directly via bastion host connection.

+For local frontend development the recommended way is to route api requests from the frontend to this bastion host pipe.
+Instructions for this are in the [Frontend README](/frontend/README.md).

 ### Installations